 The integration contains nested data structures.
 If you’re using a destination that doesn’t natively support nested structures, Stitch will de-nest these structures and create sub-rows which will result in a higher number of replicated rows.

 For an in-depth walkthrough of how JSON arrays are deconstructed in Stitch, as well as what arrays are in the first place, check out the Handling of Nested Data Structures & Row Count Impact guide.

 To find out more about your SaaS integrations’ data structure and replication methods, we recommend checking out our extensive SaaS integration docs.
 Every SaaS integration has detailed info about the tables Stitch will replicate and the methods used to do so.

-To keep your row count down and your data warehouse tidy, you can also de-select any tables you don’t need.
+To keep your row count down and your destination tidy, you can also de-select any tables or columns you don’t need.

-Note: This is only applicable to database integrations and the SaaS integrations that support whitelisting, or the replication of individual tables.
+Note: This is only applicable to the integrations that support table and/or column selection.

 If all else fails, you can temporarily pause the integration to keep from going over your row limit.

 Note: Pausing an integration will only prevent the extraction of additional records.
 Loading will continue for records that have been extracted prior to the pause.